 ALL applying artists including traditional, ethnic and folk

-It is also in your best interest to submit documentation of high quality; video recordings that are poorly lit, video and audio recordings with background noise, etc., will hinder the panel’s ability to review your documentation accurately.
+Submit documentation of high quality video recordings.
+Poorly lit, video and audio recordings with background noise, etc. will hinder the panel’s ability to review weak documentation accurately.

-You are welcome to apply to more than one discipline, however, acceptance in one category does not automatically assume acceptance in all the applied categories.
+Artists are welcome to apply to more than one discipline, however, acceptance in one category does not automatically assume acceptance in all the applied categories.
 Documentation should reflect work from the past 2-3 years.
-With that in mind, please note the following documentation requirements.
+Please note the following documentation requirements.

-For group performances, clearly identify yourself on each segment of the recording so that the panel members know whom to watch.
-For example, you might identify yourself by placement on the stage or by describing your clothing.
+For group performances, identify applicant on each segment by placement on the stage or by describing clothing.

-Submit typed examples of recent work.
-Do not put your name on the pages.
-Prose writers may submit up to 40 pages of typed manuscript.
-Poets submit up to 40 pages of poems in varied forms.
+Submit examples of recent work sans name.
+Prose writers may submit up to 40 pages of manuscript.
+Poets submit a maximum of 40 pages of poems in varied forms.

-Clearly identify which tracks to be played.
-For group performances, clearly identify which instrument or voice is yours.
+Clearly identify tracks to be played.
+For group performances, clearly identify which instrument or voice is applicant’s.
 Composers may submit a musical score.
-Do not put your name on the pages.
+Do not place applicant on the pages.
 Number pages consecutively.

-We recommend that at least one of the stories be of your own creation and not an adaptation of a well-known folk tale or story.
+We recommend that at least one of the stories be of original and not an adaptation of a well-known folk tale or story.